Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-4.md

 1. You will deploy the complete monitoring infrastructure using the bicep template.
 The monitoring infrastructure includes a Log Analytics workspace, Application Insights, a secret created for Application Insights, and a monitoring dashboard.

-1. Open VS Code, update the variable `$userName` and `$password` in the code mentioned below, and execute the code.
+1. Open VS Code, update the variable `$password` in the code mentioned below, and execute the code.

-   The below-mentioned code uses a bicep template named `monitorinfra.bicep` which contains code to deploy the complete monitoring infrastructure.
+   The below-mentioned code uses a bicep template named `monitoringinfra.bicep` which contains code to deploy the complete monitoring infrastructure.

    - **Email/Username:** <inject key="GitHubUsername"></inject>
    - **Password:** <inject key="GitHubPassword"></inject>